 How it works with ServiceBooked

-Two integration points:- The AI links customers to your Cal.com booking page when they want to schedule.
+Two integration points:- The AI Receptionist links customers to your Cal.com booking page when they want to schedule.
 Customers pick their slot in Cal.com’s interface.

 - A webhook from Cal.com tells ServiceBooked when a booking happens — we update the customer’s contact in your CRM, log the appointment, and add it to your inbox timeline.